 It has always struck me as really rather silly and quite sick-making.
 The concept of animal rights is totally alien to the average hunter and they take their hunting prowess incredibly seriously.

 Our baker gave me a dead pheasant once.
 In those days he used to come round in a van with croissants and baguettes and fly-encrusted tartelettes of various sorts.
 Without so much as a by-your-leave, or even a bonjour Madame (as the case may be), he thrust the pheasant under my nose and declared, “ca, c’est pour vous!”
 I took the creature in one hand, doing my best to disguise my revulsion.
 Oooooh, lovely, I declared, not certain why the baker was giving it to me and concerned it was part of some local Charentais ritual that I should have long since been au fait with.

 “C’est un faisan!” the baker now declared, and I smiled even more broadly.
 Lovely, lovely, I repeated, conscious that I was doing a bit of unnecessary bobbing up and down.

 “Do you know how to cook it?” the baker now leaned frighteningly out of his van window, his face close up and personal.

-“No, I’m afraid I don’t” I replied as I recovered my composure and realized that the aim behind the donation of this dead bird in my hand was the Frenchman’s conviction that we English don’t know how to eat.
+“No, I’m afraid I don’t” I replied as I recovered my composure and realized that the aim behind the donation of this dead bird in my hand was an entirely well-meant gesture.
 “But!”
 I held one hand up before a great tirade of cooking instructions could erupt from his mouth, “But!
 My mother-in-law is here and she is a brilliant cook and she will know exactly what to do.”